Abuse is the Beauty of the Working ClassBjarne Melgaard in collaboration with Bjørn Kristian Hilberg (Malbrum)

 Calling to mind Viking runes, gravestones and the tablets of many ancient cultures inscribed with poetry and verse, these tables become a support for the fragrances, as well as canvases for painting of another kind.

-Amidst the crushed perfume bottles and facial creams are various elements that help to illustrate the artist’s life: a key exhibition catalogue, a magazine opened to a review of Melgaard’s 2013 show with Gavin Brown [1] and more recent publications that Bjarne has contributed to, such as the Opioid Crisis Lookbook,[2] which was marketed as the first narco-capitalist fueled lifestyle magazine.
+Amidst the crushed perfume bottles and facial creams are various elements that help to illustrate the artist’s life: an artist book,[1] key exhibition catalogue,[2] a magazine opened to a review of Melgaard’s 2013 show with Gavin Brown[3] and more recent publications that Bjarne has contributed to, such as the Opioid Crisis Lookbook,[4] marketed as the first narco-capitalist fueled lifestyle magazine.

 For the artist, every item holds meaning.